agladysh/luatexts/README.md

   (but decoder must support both);
 * array part may include `nil` values (hash values may be `nil` as well);
 * table keys may not be `NaN` or `nil`.

-As an exception to simplify serialization to streams, it is allowed to specify array and / or hash size as 0 if it is unknown beforehand.
-This is not recommended, as it would lead to slower load times.

 ### Examples